Marmite: Canada

 On 24 January 2014, the Canadian Food Inspection Agency was noted, in a Canadian Broadcasting Corporation story, as preparing to stop the sale of Marmite, as well as Vegemite and Ovaltine, in Canada because they were enriched with vitamins and minerals which were not listed by Canadian food regulations.
 The agency said the products were not a health hazard.

-The CFIA later specified that these specific items had been seized because they were not the versions that are formulated for sale in Canada and which satisfied all Canadian food regulations.
+The CFIA later specified that these specific items had been seized because they were not the versions that are formulated for sale in Canada and which satisfy all Canadian food regulations.
 Canadian versions of Marmite and the other products would still be permitted to be sold in Canada.

+In April 2025, after vegemite was once more taken off the shelves of an Australian owned cafe in Toronto by the CFIA, Australian PM Anthony Albanese expressed his support of vegemite over marmite and stated that he found it "rather odd" that Canada permitted vegemite's "rubbish" rival product Marmite.

 South Africa

 Marmite is manufactured by licence in South Africa by Pioneer Foods in its traditional form.

 South Africa also produces a bottled, long-life Marmite-flavoured cheese spread.
 It is light in texture and contains a hint of Marmite.

 Special editions

-During 2002 a 100th anniversary jar was released.
+In 2002 a 100th anniversary jar was released.